-HRSD is party to a federal consent decree with the federal and state governments (the Consent Decree), which requires HRSD to evaluate the wet weather capacity of the regional sewer system, including collection systems owned by 13 of the localities which HRSD serves in the Hampton Roads area.
-Based upon that evaluation, HRSD, in consultation with the localities, is required to develop a regional wet weather management plan (RWWMP) for submittal to the federal and state environmental agencies for their approval.
-The recommended plan will include an implementation schedule.
-The RWWMP will identify the attainable level of wet weather capacity in individual areas of the region and/or on a region-wide basis.
-The RWWMP will also summarize the major projects and programs that must be implemented in order to achieve the specified level of regional wet weather capacity.
-It is likely that the RWWMP will call for several hundred million dollars in infrastructure investments across the Hampton Roads region over several decades.
+HRSD is party to a federal consent decree with the federal and state governments (the Consent Decree), which requires HRSD to evaluate the wet weather capacity of the regional sewer system, including collection systems owned by 14 of the localities which HRSD serves in the Hampton Roads area.
+Based upon that evaluation, HRSD, in consultation with the localities, has developed a regional wet weather management plan (RWWMP) for submittal to the federal and state environmental agencies for their approval.
+The recommended plan includes an implementation schedule, identifies the attainable level of wet weather capacity in individual areas of the region and/or on a region-wide basis, and summarizes the major projects and programs that must be implemented in order to achieve the specified level of regional wet weather capacity.